 Uses of the Developmental Model

-Couples therapists sometimes see relationships where poor self-definition is a critical deficit which aggravates the presenting problem.
+Couples therapists sometimes see relationships where poor self-definition is a critical deficit that aggravates the presenting problem.
 The Developmental Model is uniquely suited to working with issues where an enhanced self-definition is an acute clinical prerequisite.

 The Developmental Model offers a distinct approach to understanding and resolving marital conflicts by emphasizing the importance of self-definition and differentiation.
 By encouraging individuals to look inward, clarify their boundaries, and express their desires and fears, this model helps couples develop the skills necessary to navigate emotionally charged situations while maintaining a strong sense of self.
 The Developmental Model’s focus on self-assessment and personal growth makes it particularly well-suited for addressing relationships where poor self-definition is a critical deficit, such as those involving narcissistic, hostile, or controlling partners.
 With its unique perspective and practical tools, the Developmental Model provides couples and therapists with a valuable framework for fostering healthier, more resilient relationships.